In California, working off the clock is when you are a non-exempt employee and perform work

 What can I do to recover unpaid wages?

-If you performed work-related tasks while off the clock, you can file a wage and hour lawsuit against your employer for back pay.
-You can also file a complaint with the Wage and Hour Division of the Department of Labor (DOL) for violations of federal employment law.
+If you performed work-related tasks while off the clock, you can file a wage complaint with the California Labor Commissioner’s Office.
+Alternatively, you can file a complaint with the Wage and Hour Division of the Department of Labor (DOL).

 - up to 3 years of back wages for unpaid hours or for unpaid overtime,